JoeyStanley/real/_posts/2016-10-31-the-importance-of-twitter.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">@wgi_02445_temp has given us another gift.
 Bhattacharyya&#39;s affinity to measure overlap: <a href="https://t.co/26byi2KpRk">https://t.co/26byi2KpRk</a> <a href="https://twitter.com/hashtag/NWAV44?src=hash">#NWAV44</a></p>&mdash; Paul De Decker (@pmdedecker) <a href="https://twitter.com/pmdedecker/status/658290609153843200">October 25, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Basically, Daniel Johnson had found another way to measure vowel overlap—something I work with a lot in my data.
-In the shinyapp linked above, Johnson compares Pillai scores and something called Bhattacharyya affinity.
-I ended up using this in a poster I did with Peggy Renwick, and will continue to use this new measure of overlap, not exclusively, but in additon to the other measures out there.
+Basically, Daniel Johnson talked about another way to measure vowel overlap—something I do a lot in my research.
+In the Shiny App linked above, Johnson compares Pillai scores and something called Bhattacharyya affinity.
+I ended up using this in a poster I did with [Peggy Renwick](http://faculty.franklin.uga.edu/mrenwick/) at LabPhon (<a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
+<a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>), and will continue to use this new measure of overlap, not exclusively, but in additon to the other measures out there.

 ## Live Tweeting Conferences

-I'm a lowly grad student with not a lot of funding for conferences.
-So I can't attend some of these big conferences like I'd like to.
-Luckily, a lot of people live tweet what's going on at some of the big ones.
+I'm a lowly grad student and don't have a ton of funding for conferences, so I can't attend some of the big ones all the time.
+Luckily, a lot of people live tweet what's going on at most major conferences, so I can follow along and feel like a part of the group.

 I myself live tweeted for the first time at a linguistics conference here at UGA.
 I don't have a ton of followers, and the conference isn't super well-known.
 But I did try to find people's Twitter handles whenever possible, as well as their department's, and would include them in the tweets.
 Well as it turns out I got about half a dozen new followers from that conference.
 Not a huge deal, but it does spread my name just a little bit further, and maybe onto the right person's computer screen.